 If you have already established a name for your business, and the URL is not taken, consider yourself extremely lucky, and register the domain while you can before someone else takes it.

-For example, if your url is yourcompanyname.com, you may also want to register the urls yourcompanyname.net and yourcompanyname.org.
-You can point these additional urls to your home page, and prevent competitors from registering a domain that is very similar to your own.
+For example, if your URL is yourcompanyname.com, you may also want to register the URLs yourcompanyname.net and yourcompanyname.org.
+You can point these additional URLs to your home page and prevent competitors from registering a domain that is very similar to your own.

-Sometimes, when words will run together in a domain name, it can cause unfortunate changes to the perceived meaning of the words.
-Ensure the words work together and don't form any unfortunate new meanings.
+Sometimes, when words run together in a domain name, they can cause unfortunate changes to the perceived meaning of the words.
+Ensure the words work together, and they don't form any unfortunate new meanings.

-Clearly .com is the top level domain of choice in most situations; however, it can be a big challenge to get a good .com domain name that is not long and convoluted.
+Clearly, .com is the top level domain of choice in most situations; however, it can be a big challenge to get a good .com domain name that is not long and convoluted.

 A short, snappy, easy to pronounce and easy to remember domain name is good for humans and it's good for search engines.

-When I was using the old name, it was terrible trying to tell people offline what the name of my site was.
+When I was using the old name, it was terrible trying to tell people offline the name of my site.
 I'd just hand them a business card because the site name was impossible to communicate.
 The current name is much easier to communicate, understand and remember.

-At one time, hyphens in a domain name wouldn't hurt you, and using hyphens opened up options.
-When the perfect unhyphenated URL was taken, you could simply add a hyphen between words and voila, you have your (almost) perfect domain name available to register.
+At one time, hyphens in a domain name wouldn't hurt you, and it opened up options if the unhyphenated URL you wanted was already taken.
+When the perfect unhyphenated URL was taken, you could simply add a hyphen between words and voila, you had your (almost) perfect domain name available to register.

-If you can include a single word that helps customers know what your site is about (i.e. soap if you make handmade soap, jewelry if you make handmade jewelry, etc.), plus a branding word (such as your company name), it may help, but don't sacrifice a short, slick, memorable domain name in order to stuff in a bunch of keywords.
+If you can include a single word that helps customers know what your site is about (i.e. soap if you make handmade soap, jewelry if you make handmade jewelry, etc.), plus a branding word (such as your company name), it may help, but don't sacrifice a short, memorable domain name in order to stuff in a bunch of keywords.

 At this point, there are enough URLs that have been purchased, built into a website, promoted, abandoned and made available again for sale that you need to be wary of a domain name's history before you commit to using it.

 For example, bad links to your site can hurt your rankings.
-So, if the person who previously owned the URL you are considering built all kinds of bad links to that URL, those links might end up hurting your site even though you had nothing to do with building them!
+So, if the person who previously owned the URL you are considering built all kinds of bad links to that URL, those links might still exist, and they might end up hurting your site even though you had nothing to do with building them!

-You can also use the site majesticseo.com to find out if there are any links from other sites already pointing to that URL.
-If you find your domain name has been used in the past, and does have links pointing to it already, tread very carefully.
-There could be hidden problems created by the previous owner that could end up hurting your site.
+You can also use the site ahrefs.com to find out if there are any links from other sites already pointing to that URL.
+If you find your domain name has been used in the past and does have links pointing to it already, tread very carefully.
+There could be hidden problems created by the previous owner that may end up hurting your site.

 Domain name front running is the practice of monitoring people's searches for URL availability, and then registering that URL before the person who searched for it has a chance to register it.
-I have never experienced this, and I don't know of anyone who has experienced it, but I have read a few stories about it happening.
+I have never experienced this terrible scheme, and I don't personally know of anyone who has experienced it, but I have read a few stories about it happening.

 When I want to check if a URL is available, I avoid typing that URL into just any random URL checking site.
 I'm careful to use a site that I trust and has a good track record.
 I have always used betterwhois.com to check whether a site is registered or not, and I have personally never encountered a problem with this site.

 When I made the change from this site's old domain name, I found 4 URLs I liked before I was ready to make a final decision.
 I registered them all just to keep each option open.
 It costs about $10 to register a URL for a year, and, in my opinion, it was money well spent.

-Once you've registered your domain, protect it.
-Do be aware of the renewal options you've selected.
+Be aware of the renewal options you've selected.
 You can register your domain for one year or several years, and you can choose automatic or manual renewal.
 If you chose manual renewal, be sure to renew before your registration expires, and if you choose automatic renewal, do ensure you maintain an active credit card on your account so there's no problem with the automatic renewal.

-Domain name registrars are very good about emailing reminders that you need to renew a domain, so do ensure emails from the company you use to register your domain are coming through and not getting filtered into your spam folder.
+Domain name registrars are very good about emailing reminders that you need to renew a domain, so ensure emails from the company you use to register your domain are coming through and not getting filtered into your spam folder.